 By 1891, a post light had been placed on the end of the south pier to form a range with the wooden tower, for in that year, the following modification was noted: “A post for supporting the wire for operating the light shown from the post at the outer end of the south pier was placed midway between the beacon and the outer end of the pier, and an additional wire for operating the light was provided.
 Two iron brackets for supporting the operating wires were placed on the light and intermediate posts.”
 In 1894, a 580-foot-long conduit used for running a lantern to and from the front light was built, and this new light was displayed on July 25.

 On March 3, 1925, a project was adopted for creating an arrowhead harbor entrance, consisting of converging exterior breakwaters, and for removing the greater part of the existing parallel piers.
 A seventy-foot steel tower, housing an air oscillator fog signal, was installed at the outer end of the south breakwater in 1930.
 Electricity for this new light, which was operated by remote control, came from a new powerhouse built on shore.
 About 1,000 feet of the outer ends of the parallel piers was removed, and the circular red tower was placed at the end of the shortened south pier.
+The light on the south breakwater and the pierhead light on the south pier formed a range to help mariners approach the harbor at Muskegon with the proper bearing.
 A flashing acetylene light was established atop a skeletal tower on the north breakwater in 1932, and a radiobeacon was added to the station the following year.

 The old land-based lighthouse was moved in 1929 and placed atop a new foundation, and two additional dwellings were built to house the keepers.
 The former lighthouse was torn down in the early 1970s to make way for a new Coast Guard station.